Statistical inference for multivariate extremes via a geometric approach: Simulation study

 Figure~\ref{fig:3dboxplots} displays boxplots of the estimated probabilities using the two methods.
-In most cases, the geometric approach exhibits low bias, particularly in comparison to CE, which is typically biased down for $\Pr(\bm{X} \in B_1)$ and up for $\Pr(\bm{X} \in B_2), \Pr(\bm{X} \in B_3)$.
-In conditional extreme value modeling, dependence structures are defined pairwise, so while any pair of variables $(X_i,X_j)$ can theoretically have mass on $\mathbb{B}_{\{i,j\}}$ or $\mathbb{B}_{\{i\}}$ and $\mathbb{B}_{\{j\}}$, the methodology cannot usually capture more complex higher-order structures well.
+In most cases, the geometric approach exhibits relatively low bias, particularly in comparison to CE, which is typically biased down for $\Pr(\bm{X} \in B_1)$ and up for $\Pr(\bm{X} \in B_2), \Pr(\bm{X} \in B_3)$.
+In conditional extreme value modelling, dependence structures are defined pairwise, so while any pair of variables $(X_i,X_j)$ can theoretically have mass on $\mathbb{B}_{\{i,j\}}$ or $\mathbb{B}_{\{i\}}$ and $\mathbb{B}_{\{j\}}$, the methodology cannot usually capture more complex higher-order structures well.
 The structure of distribution (III) is the simplest, with only variables $X_1,X_2$ exhibiting simultaneous extremes, and CE is correspondingly more successful in this case.
 For $\Pr(\bm{X} \in B_3)$ and distributions (I) and (III), additional boxplots are provided in Section~\ref{sec:simstudyextra} of the supplement.
-These demonstrate that the geometric approach labeled G3 provides the best estimate in both cases, but is biased down.
-In contrast we can see from Figure~\ref{fig:3dboxplots} that estimates of this probability for distribution (I) are biased strongly upwards for CE, while for distribution (III) only 5.5\% of estimates for CE are positive.
+These demonstrate that the geometric approach labelled G3 provides the best estimate in both cases, but \editm{underestimates the probability}.
+In contrast we can see from Figure~\ref{fig:3dboxplots} that estimates of this probability for distribution (I) are biased strongly upwards for CE, while for distribution (III) only 5.5\% of estimates for CE are positive at either threshold.